CiscoCloud/distributive/README.md

 This readme documents the current (development) version of distributive.

 Distributive is a tool for running distributed health checks in datacenters.
-It was designed with Consul in mind, but is platform agnostic.
+It was designed with Consul in mind, but is stack agnostic.
 It is simple to configure (with JSON checklists) and easy to deploy and run.
 It has no dependencies, and can be shipped as a speedy 1.3MB (yes, megabytes!) binary.